 Probate can be a good thing if there is concern among family members that a will will not be followed or real estate may be sold at less than market value.

 An attorney represents the executor for the estate.
 The attorney files a petition with the court to open the estate, approve the will, and appoint an executor.
 The attorney publishes notice of probate in the paper and mails notice to creditors.
 The attorney is responsible for applying for clearance from Iowa Medicaid and the Iowa Department of Revenue.
 The attorney files an inventory of the estate and gives notice to benefiaries if there is a will, or to heirs if there is not a will.
 The attorney oversees the accounting of the estate like payment to valid creditors and receipt of liquidated assets.
 The attorney is responsbile for filing a full inventory of the estate assets with the court and for filing certain reports required by law.

 Why is probate necessary if there is a will?

 It depends on the assets of the decedent and how they are titled.
-If real estate is only in the deceased person's name, probate is required to transfer the real estate to the beneficiary in the will.
-This may change in the future as the Iowa legislature, in 2017, proposed a bill to provide a transfer on death deed for real estate.
+If real estate is only in the decedent’s name, probate is required to transfer the real estate to the beneficiary in the will.
 If a bank account is named only in the deceased person's name and it is valued at over $50,000, probate is necessary.
 If there are stocks certificates, traded on the stock exchange, and they are owned by the decedent without a transfer on death designation, then probate is necessary for the transfer even if the will states who inherits the stocks.
-These are a few examples.
+These are a few of many examples.

 How much will probate cost?